awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 ------
 #### [ eksctl ]

 1. Create an IAM role and attach the IAM policy with the following command\.
 Replace *`my-cluster`* with your own value and *111122223333* with your account ID\.
-This command creates an IAM OIDC provider for your cluster if it doesn't already exist\.
-It then deploys an AWS CloudFormation stack that creates an IAM role, attaches the IAM policy to it, and annotates the existing `ebs-csi-controller-sa` service account with the Amazon Resource Name \(ARN\) of the IAM role\.
+The command deploys an AWS CloudFormation stack that creates an IAM role, attaches the IAM policy to it, and annotates the existing `ebs-csi-controller-sa` service account with the Amazon Resource Name \(ARN\) of the IAM role\.

    ```
    eksctl create iamserviceaccount \